Why is the unboxing experience important for subscription businesses?

 Think of it this way: the very essence of every subscription business is recurrence.
 Every month, you have a chance to communicate and connect deeper with your customers.
 And the number of ways you can do that are exponential.

-Make sure you use the best of your customers’ unboxing moment to create a solid, long-term relationship with them.
-Let’s cover this one more time – here are some ways you can connect with your audience, by including these elements on or in your boxes/packages:
+Make sure you make the most of your customers’ unboxing moment to create a solid, long-term relationship with them.
+Let’s cover this one more time – here are some ways you can connect with your audience and create a memorable unboxing experience, by including these elements on or in your boxes/packages